by Sam at Management 3.0

 Exercises and games such as the Delegation Board, Moving Motivators, Meddlers and other games are great for adopting new ways of working that encourage a positive work culture.
 These games help foster less of a top down environment, which in turn creates a more fluid, enticing and fun place to work, one that’s less conducive to moral harassment.
 By adopting the agile culture, particularly within HR, companies are less likely to experience moral decay.

-Have you experienced moral harassment in the workplace? tell us about it in the comments section of this blog or by joining our Supporters Program where you can help us redefine leadership together.
+Have you experienced moral harassment in the workplace? tell us about it in the comments section of this article.